KatherineMichel/ai-learning-notes/README.md

 * How do you measure AI performance
 * Define evaluation criteria, select metrics, create scoring rubrics
 * Aspects of performance to evaluate- accuracy, fluency, factual consistency- depends on application
-* Metrics- numerical to quantify, BLU score for translation, accuracy for classification, BLEU, Rouge, acuracy, precision, recall
+* Metrics- numerical to quantify, BLEU score for translation, accuracy for classification, Rouge, accuracy, precision, recall
 * Select metrics relevant to evaluation criteria and application goals
 * Scoring rubrics- guidelines for human evaluators- different performance levels with examples (especially subjective)
 * Automated (BLEU score) and AI as judge (use another AI model to evaluate output of system, scalable)